TypeCellOS/TypeCell/packages/editor/public/_docs/Live coding tutorial.md

 );
 ```

-<small><strong>Hint:</strong> Our friend only needs a name for now.
-Use the same structure as you already
-used for your cat, but only include the `name` field.</small>

-Notice how we use `$.friend.name` in the cell above.
-Whenever you `export` a variable, you can access it across
+Notice how we use _$.friend.name_ in the cell above.
+Whenever you _export_ a variable, you can access it across
-the document by using the `$` symbol.
-In other words, `$` is a store for all variables that you want
+the document by using the _$_ symbol.
+In other words, _$_ is a store for all variables that you want
 to access across cells!
 Exported variables are also displayed below the cell.

 Code cells automatically run when:

 - You change the code of a cell
-- Any of the reactive variables the cell references (from `$`) are changed
+- Any of the reactive variables the cell references (from _$_) are changed

 ## Feeding neighbors